Vithurshanan/FYR-Framework/README.md

 - Clean separation of concerns for experimentation
 - Easy to plug in custom algorithms in `core/` and `orchestration/`
 - Ready-to-use visual front-end for demos and presentations

+### 🎓 Research Focus (From the Full Framework Explanation)

+FYR is built around concrete **research questions**, including:
+- **RQ1 – Energy efficiency**: How much energy can consolidation save while maintaining SLAs?
+- **RQ2 – Resource utilisation**: What is the optimal utilisation vs. energy trade-off?
+- **RQ3 – Performance impact**: How do consolidation strategies affect latency and throughput?
+- **RQ4 – Environmental impact**: What carbon and cost reductions are achievable?
+- **RQ5 – Scalability**: How does the framework behave for different cluster sizes and workloads?

+Corresponding **objectives** include designing the multi-layer framework, building the monitoring and sustainability stack, and running experiments to quantify energy savings and performance effects.

+---

+## ✅ Benefits & Results (High-Level Summary)

+Experiments described in `FRAMEWORK_EXPLANATION.md` highlight that FYR can:
+- Achieve **~20–30% energy reduction** through consolidation and idle host shutdown
+- **Maintain SLA compliance**, low latency, and acceptable throughput
+- Provide **full observability** of hosts, containers, energy, and carbon in real-time
+- Generate **reports and exports** (CSV/JSON/Excel) suitable for academic analysis or industry reporting

 ---